- Small business owners nowadays have a website, social media accounts and maybe even a weekly newsletter.

 Running an online business requires quite a lot of IT (Information Technology) expertise.
 You will save yourself many hours on the learning curve if you just hire someone to help you with that.

-Quick tip: If you are a start up or a small business owner, you can actually look for freelance help online or hire someone just part-time.
+A quick tip: If you are a startup or a small business owner, you can actually look for freelance help online or hire someone just part-time.

 4. Consult a lawyer

 Running an online business requires you to have knowledge of electronic contracts and tax regulations for services and goods online.
 A lawyer can also help you set your terms and conditions and create a friendly but safe shopping environment for your clients.

 If you are going into business online you need to set up a payment and contract system.
 Make sure you have all the media channels, invoicing and your website ready before opening for business.
 And don’t forget to make sure everything works with a few tests.

 6. How you are going to deliver goods or services and set accounts with delivery companies

 If you are trading physical goods, then your shipping company will become your most trusted and important partner.
 Set up accounts with a reliable shipping company.
 Make sure that you sign a business contract with them which will give you discounted rates and privileges over regular deliveries.
 Having a delivery contract that works to your advantage is key to being successful online.

 As you will be conducting more business online, it will be very useful to register an electronic signature for your business.
 In this way, you will be able to sign contracts and approve of transactions online.
 Contact your lawyer for more information on registering an electronic signature.

 Starting an online business or taking your business onto the Internet is nothing to be worried about.
 The best decision you can make for your business is to keep it up to the latest industry developments with a great website storefront and active social media accounts.

 If you don’t know where to start, consult your IT specialist and lawyer to make sure you are doing everything right.